silverstripe/silverstripe-realme/README.md

 If you wish do do this process yourself please see the [ssl-certs documentation](docs/en/ssl-certs.md)

+## Appreciation

+* Sincere thanks to Jackson (@jakxnz) for his work reviewing and updating pull requests.

 ## Known issues
 The RelayState must be less than 80 bytes